 Relying wholly on technology disassociates us.
 Key skills of interactions, familiarity with the environment and intuitive wayfinding are lost.
-Urban planning is about creating connections that encourage human interactions and a respect for your surroundings.
-Being spoon fed directions via a personal device discourages this and indeed, if we agree with Borgmann, results in a poorer quality of life.
+Urban planning is about creating connections that encourage human interactions and respect for your surroundings.
+Being spoon-fed directions via a personal device discourages this and indeed, if we agree with Borgmann, results in a poorer quality of life.

 Borgmann, Albert (1984) ‘Technology and the Character of Contemporary Life: A Philosophical Inquiry’

 Aporta, Claudio & Higgs Eric (2005) ‘Global Positioning Systems, Inuit Wayfinding, and the need for a new account of technology’